 - Salt and freshly ground black pepper to taste

 Making the pasta sheet for your ravioli is very simple and we’ve outlined the process in the steps below.
-We also have a helpful video guide if you’d like to follow along with Roberta as she makes fresh pasta dough from scratch.
+You can also follow along with our Head Chef Roberta as she makes fresh pasta dough from scratch in the video below.